Undiscovered Egypt Tour & Nile Cruise

 Day 5: Originally stretching for nine miles along the Nile, Tell el-Amarna was created by the Pharoah Akhenaten and his Queen Nefertiti for the revolutionary religion that worshiped Aten, the disc of the sun and its life-giving force of light.
 Hosted by Professor Barry Kemp, the archaeologist heading the ongoing work, we will explore el-Amarna today.
 The tombs here contain unique decorations that are unequalled anywhere else in Egypt.
 Many display the activities of the royal family not in the formal attitudes of worship repeated so often in other tombs, but in intimate and vivid detail as human beings engaged in everyday domestic affairs.
 Today covered by a cemetery, the Great Aten Temple was roofless to allow the rays of the sun god to flow into the sanctuary.
 We will walk the streets of the Central City, and through the Northern Palace, reputedly built for Queen Nefertiti.
 And we will view at least one of the Boundary Stelae (marking the city limits), one of which is almost 25 feet high and covers a nearby cliff.
 In the afternoon, visit el-Ashmunein, or Hermopolis, (Khmunu for the ancient Egyptians), the main cult center of Thoth, god of wisdom and writing and patron of scribes.
 (B/L/D)

 Day 6: Today we visit a number of interesting sites in the surrounding area.
 Carved into the hills along the east bank of the Nile are the tombs at Beni Hasan, dating from the Middle Kingdom.This necropolis was the burial place of military and regional rulers.
 The interior of the crypts portray colorful scenes from daily life – wine-making, acrobatics, dancing, military sports – and are well preserved.
 There are also scenes of making flour, baking bread, weaving cloth, and even a husband and wife on their wedding night!
 Time permitting, see Speos Artemidos, a rock cut temple for Pakhet, an aspect of the lioness goddess Sekhmet.
 It is here that the female pharaoh, Hatshepsut, made her declaration denouncing the Hyksos and telling of her mission to resuscitate the temples of Egypt.Cut from the living rock, the temple is composed of two chambers connected by a short passageway.
 The outer portico is rectangular and originally had eight stone columns arranged in two rows.
 The rock face above the external pillars of the portico is dressed and inscribed with text bearing Hatshesput’s name.
 Upon coming to power, Seti altered the text to replace Hatshepsut’s name with his own and changed representations of the Queen to depictions of himself.
 We also visit Tuna el-Gebel which was the necropolis of Hermopolis where we see the catacombs, a Late Period temple and one of the boundary stelae of Tell el-Amarna.
-Continue on to Assuit and overnight in a simple hotel for one night.
+Continue on to Sohaj and overnight at the Hotel of Life Abydos for one night.
 (B/L/D)

-Day 7: Depart early this morning to Abydos, one of ancient Egypt’s most sacred ancient cities.
+Day 7: Depart this morning to Abydos, one of ancient Egypt’s most sacred ancient cities.
 It was the cult center of Egypt’s most beloved hero of the Osiris legend, and the lovely wall reliefs in the temples tell of this popular tale.
 The main monument at Abydos is the Temple of Seti I, built around 1300 BC by this pharoah and his son Ramses II.
 It is especially notable for its fine reliefs, considered among the best of the New Kingdom.
 In the afternoon, we visit Dendera.
 There are many temples to Hathor, the cow-goddess who presided over love, music, dance and enjoyment, but the temple in Dendera is the best preserved.
 The building is richly decorated with 18 Hathor-headed columns supporting the roof of the hypostyle hall and a series of reliefs linking the traditions of Hathor with her husband, Horus.
 Continue to Luxor and spend two nights at the Nile Palace Hotel.
 (B/L/D)

 Day 8: Today we will also have a wonderful opportunity to visit several of the intriguing but often overlooked Tombs of the Nobles in Luxor.
 These tombs, belonging to priests and officials of the 17th through 20th dynasty, offer an opportunity to see not only depictions of daily life but also characterizations of resurrection, the afterlife, and judgment.
 Here we will view the depictions of wine makers, farmers, a cat under a chair, two fighting girls in the field, musicians, dancers, etc. The Tombs of the Nobles become an exclusive window into the lives of the people who lived here more than three thousand years ago.
 The rest of the afternoon will be free to enjoy a leisurely stroll (or kalesh ride) along the corniche or shop for souvenirs in the bazaar.
 (B/L/D)